whage/thesis/thesis.md

 so it may hold any value from either `A` or `B`.
 For example, the union type `null | int` can hold `null` or any integer value. [@waleed-union-vs-sum]

-Sum types are very similar to union types as in they hold a value that must be one of a fixed set of options.
+Sum types are very similar to union types in that they hold a value that must be one of a fixed set of options.

 > Only one of the types can be in use at any one time, and a tag field explicitly indicates which one is in use.
 > It can be thought of as a type that has several “cases,” each of which should be handled correctly when that type is manipulated.
 > [@wiki-tagged-union]

-Before I get into more details, for reference, here is an example of a sum type definiton in Elm (an ML type language):
+For reference, here is an example of a sum type definiton in Elm (an ML type language):

 ```
 type Message